-American College Dance Festival Association (ACDFA)
+American College Dance Association (ACDA)

-Each year, two to three outstanding students are sponsored to present their choreography at the Regional American College Dance Festival Association.
+Each year, two to three outstanding students are sponsored to present their choreography at the Regional conference.
 The faculty choose which works will attend the festival based on a department wide audition each fall.
 (Refer to the STMD absence policy stated earlier in this handbook regarding off-campus travel)